bcomnes/bret.io/src/blog/2025/its-time-to-install-steamos-3.7/README.md

 - Boot the USB drive on your "Steam Machine" and "re-flash" your "Deck"—i.e., whatever hardware manages to boot the recovery image.
 - It flashes the primary NVMe drive, **deleting everything on it**.
 Be careful!
 - After flashing, reboot, remove the USB drive, and sign in.
-- In system settings, set your update channel to **beta**.
-This will update the system to SteamOS 3.6.
+- In system settings, run updates on the **stable** channel to update to SteamOS 3.7 or later.
+You can also test the Beta and Preview channels if you wish.
-- Once on 3.6, switch your update channel to **preview**.
-This will upgrade you to SteamOS 3.7.
-  - **EDIT**: As of writing this, [3.7 has been promoted to **BETA**](https://store.steampowered.com/news/app/1675200/view/529845510803031952), so check the system version you get on the hop to Beta.
-If you get to 3.7, you are good to go!
 - Congrats!
 You’re now running SteamOS 3.7.
 - Head back into your BIOS, disable integrated graphics, and test your discrete GPU.
 It will probably work now!
 - SteamOS 3.7 should now be running on your hardware of choice!